 The BCC Foundation provides scholarships to students through an annual application process each spring (March 1st through May 31st).
 Criteria for scholarships are specified by the donor in collaboration with the Foundation staff and vary by scholarship.
-To learn more, contact the Foundation office, 910.755.7473.
+For additional information, contact the Foundation office, 910.755.7473.